Agumba people: Ritual

 The initial 'bite' and 'blow' were quickly developed along similar precepts to include the creation of stationary zones of safety around more permanent hunting encampments.
 This was known as 'Nkima', a word which Fadiman notes carries linguistic connotations of 'stiffness' but which "A-Athi translate as 'skull'".
 This involved placing an object, such as a horn filled with herbal concoctions or a rounded mass of skins and hide, in the center of the encampment.
 The supposed effect is that it created a psychological zone of safety for those sleeping therein.

 A-Athi traditions state that during the 1700s, conceptual changes begin to appear in the development of these cursing rituals.
 These appear to have arisen from a fusion of prior practice with the Athi "ax, red-earth and fire-stick" practice which appears to initially have been a property rights and use demarcation system.
 This resulted in the creation of a 'Ndindi', essentially a stick which was curved with clan markings and smeared with bright red-ochre to enhance visibility.
 This stick was 'communally cursed' then used to demarcate the hunting zones of the using community.

 These traditions portray the development to have arisen out of 'problems over the use of land'.
 Fadiman does make note of this stating that meat and honey hunters "from every region of the mountain found themselves forced steadily uphill...into regions that grew progressively colder, steeper and less favorable to both beehives and game".
 These traditions portray the land-use conflict as being with a herding-cultivating community.
 They do note that following the development of the Ndindi ritual, contact with between these communities diminished steadily.

 Assimilation

-Routledge note that the Kikuyu state that the Agumba gradually disappeared from the land following Kikuyu settlement.
+Routledge notes that the Kikuyu state that the Agumba gradually disappeared from the land following Kikuyu settlement.
 They note that one tradition states that they went "west to a big forest".
 Another Kikuyu narrative claims the Agumba were chased away by marabou storks sent by Mwene Nyaga to make way for the Kikuyu.

+Kikuyu tradition says that intermarriage with the Gumba produced the Ndorobo people, who were of a stature in between the Gumba and Kikuyu.